nestjs/docs.nestjs.com/content/microservices/rabbitmq.md

 }
 ```

-In order to retrieve a reference to the RabbitMQ [channel](https://www.rabbitmq.com/channels.html), use the `getChannelRef` method of the `RmqContext` object, as follows:
+To retrieve a reference to the RabbitMQ [channel](https://www.rabbitmq.com/channels.html), use the `getChannelRef` method of the `RmqContext` object, as follows:

 ```typescript
 @@filename()